Kwangsa19/Python-Cybersecurity-Transaction-Fraud/README.md

 2. Return the column names as a list from the dataframe.
 3. Return the first k rows from the dataframe.
 4. Return a random sample of k rows from the dataframe.
-5. Return in Origin account balance delta v.
-Destination account balance delta scatter plot for Cash Out transactions.
+5. Return the Origin account balance delta v.
+Destination account balance delta scatter plot for Cash Out transactions (Source Delta & Delta Destination)
 6. Return Fraud transactions that are flagged as frauds and how many of them are real frauds.

 ## Implementation